 Depending on who you ask, Yabao tea can be categorized as raw pu-erh, white tea, white raw pu-erh, pu-erh buds, or even as a tisane!
 These are just some of the many categories this elusive Chinese tea falls into.
 So what is Yabao?
 Actually, it's quite tricky to define and confine it to a particular tea category.
-What we do know is, it's incredibly delicious.
+What we do know is that it's incredibly delicious.
 So let's try to take a closer look at what makes it so.

 What Is Yabao Tea?